MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 Throughout this article, we'll be referring to a few account types:

-1. **Internal account**: An Azure Active Directory (Azure AD) account that is created inside your tenant for internal users.
+1. **Internal account**: An Azure Active Directory (Azure AD) account that is created in your tenant for internal users.
-2. **Guest account**: An Azure AD account that is created in your tenant when you "guest" any individual into a Teams team or channel using their email.
+2. **Guest account**: An Azure AD account that is created in your tenant when you "guest" any individual into one or more Teams teams or channels using their email.
-    1. If that user's email is already associated with an Azure AD account in another tenant, that user is now part of 2 tenants: that user is a member of their native tenant and a guest in your tenant.
+    1. If that user's email is already associated with an Azure AD account in one other tenant, that user is now part of two tenants: that user is a member of their native tenant and a guest in your tenant.
-    2. If that user's email is not already associated with an Azure AD account in another tenant, that user is now part of 1 tenant: that user is a guest in your tenant.
+    2. If that user's email is not already associated with an Azure AD account in any another tenant, that user is now part of one tenant: that user is a guest in your tenant.

 ## Scenario overview

 In this scenario, which is represented in Figure 1.1, a company leverages multiple tenants through different organizations and business units, all within the same company.
 One specific tenant (Tenant ABC) has experts that will provide support to one (or many) company employees that sit in a different company tenants (i.e., Tenant Contoso1, Tenant Contoso2).
 Each user in Tenant Contoso1 and Tenant Contoso2 already has a Remote Assist license (which comes with a Teams license).
 Each expert in Tenant ABC already has a Teams license.
 Experts do not need a Remote Assist license.
+Experts in Tenant ABC want to collaborate with technicians in Tenant Contoso1.
+Experts in Tenant ABC also want to collabroate with technicians in Tenant Contoso2.
+Technicians in Tenant Contoso1 do not want to search or collaborate with technicians in Tenant Contoso2.

-[!Note] This scenario only applies if all the tenants belong to the same company and the various tenants that need to use Remote Assist already have Remote Assist licenses.
+>[!Note] This scenario only applies if all the tenants belong to the same company and the various tenants that need to use Remote Assist already have Remote Assist licenses.

 **Figure 1.1**
 ![Diagram showing tenant ABC needing to communicate with several external tenants.](media/MultiTenant.png)

-There are two solutions for this scenario: **Federation** and **Guesting**.
+Now, Company ABC must set up **Federation** or **Guesting** to enable users in different tenants to collaborate with each other.

 ### Solution 1: Federation